aws/aws-iot-device-sdk-embedded-C/README.md

 [API documentation of 202011.00 release](https://docs.aws.amazon.com/embedded-csdk/202011.00/lib-ref/index.html)

-This release includes new HTTP client, AWS IoT Defender, and AWS IoT Jobs libraries.
+This release includes new HTTP client, AWS IoT Device Defender, and AWS IoT Jobs libraries.
 Additionally, there is an update to the coreJSON API.
 We continue to maintain our code quality criteria.

 ### 202009.00